All Episodes

 Actually, because I'm a woo-woo guy, I think there's space aliens involved up there somewhere, you know, directing the power pyramid down.

-But in any event, getting back to the Canadians and the churches and stuff, uh, we're going to continue to have this go on because now, as I say, the energies are released.
+But in any event, getting back to the Canadians and the churches and stuff, we're going to continue to have this go on because now, as I say, the energies are released.

-We're in the age of Aquarius, the indigenous population knows that there is a political upheaval and a cultural revolution going on, and their anger is coming out now in a way where they have uh demonstrable evidence to back up that anger that is so righteous that nobody's going to try and stop them.
+The indigenous population knows that there is a political upheaval and a cultural revolution going on, and their anger is coming out now in a way where they have demonstrable evidence to back up that anger that is so righteous that nobody's going to try and stop them.

 And at some point, and it might be a year from now, so maybe they'll be burning churches for a year.